dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

      for the dialog.
 By default, each of these values is ``#f``.

-     If you wish, you can specify a *title* for the dialog; this is an instance of :class:`<string>` and is displayed in the title bar of the frame containing the dialog.
+     If you wish, you can specify a *title* for the dialog; this is an instance of :drm:`<string>` and is displayed in the title bar of the frame containing the dialog.
 If you do not specify *title*, then DUIM uses the default title for that type of dialog on the target platform.